TripleTen Academic Catalog

 4. the program Start Date, whichever is later.

-Both Cancellation & Withdrawal can be effectuated by initiating the Refund Survey form found here TripleTen Refunds: which serves as both an exit interview and official cancellation/withdrawal notice.
+Both Cancellation & Withdrawal can be initiated by submitting the TripleTen Withdrawal Request Form found here: TripleTen Refunds.
 In the event of dispute over timely notice, the burden of proof of service rests on the student.

-Any student will also be returned all monies paid if any of the following circumstances may occur:
+Any student will also receive a refund of all monies paid if any of the following circumstances occur:

 • The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials, or representations by the owner or representative of the school